-A fee of ten dollars (\$10) is charged for each copy of a transcript issued.
-Requests for transcripts MUST be made in writing.
-Forms may be secured from the Paine College website.
-Transcript requests are not considered until both payment and written request have been received, as well as verification of financial clearance from the Business Office.
+A fee of ten dollars \$10 (additional fees may apply) is charged for each copy of a transcript issued.
+Requests for transcripts MUST be made online via the Paine College Website through the National Student Clearinghouse.
 Transcripts and grade reports will be withheld if a student has ANY outstanding financial obligations to the College.
-All other transcript requests requiring payment via credit card must be made online.
-Students can access online transcript ordering by visiting www.paine.edu, selecting Quick Links" and clicking "Online Transcript Ordering".
-Effective March 20, 2015, requests by fax are not acceptable and transcripts are not faxed.
+Students can access online transcript ordering by visiting www.paine.edu, selecting "Quick Links" and clicking "Online Transcript Ordering".
+Effective March 20, 2015, requests made by walk-in, mail, fax and email are not acceptable.

 Students may obtain official or unofficial copies of their Paine College transcript.
-Unofficial copies bear the watermark statement of "unofficial transcript" A student must submit a signed request form to the Registrar's Office or send a signed, written request to release the transcript.
-Requests and payment may be accepted from persons other than the student, only when the student has provided written, signed permission.
+Unofficial copies bear the watermark statement of "unofficial transcript".
+Hold for pick-up requests by other than the student, are accepted only when the student has provided written, signed permission.
 Currently enrolled students in good academic standing may print an unofficial copy of their transcript at no cost using the secure PaineNet system.

 Transcripts are processed in the order in which they are received.
 Requests are typically processed within 5-7 business days (attendance dates prior to 2000) and 3-5 business days (attendance dates 2000 and later) from the date received in the Office of the Registrar excluding delivery time.
 Processing time begins from the date the request is cleared by the Business Office.
-If the payment and written request are received separately, the most recent date of both transactions is considered the beginning date of the 5 to 7 business day processing time frame.
-This processing time does not apply to holidays, school closings and peak periods such as

-Registration and Commencement.
+This processing time does not apply to holidays, school closings and peak periods such as Registration and Commencement.
 Please visit the Office of the Registrar's webpage for additional processing options.
 Additional costs may apply.